Who's being trained here; them or me?!

 Should I use "indoor alternatives"?

 Outside training is the fastest and most natural training for a puppy.
 Using a kennel training only, with no inside paper or pee pads, is successful only for people who are home the required amount and can fully focus on the puppy’s needs.
+Your puppy can start using your yard from the first day he is home.
+In the winter, we'd suggest continuing with outside potty breaks until about -15C.
+The key is watching your puppy and keeping it brief.
+You don't want the puppy to get too chilled.

 I have need to get some things done and can't watch my puppy.
 What do I do?